Illinoisans face suspended license for texting while driving under new state law

 This summer, drivers in Illinois will face stiffer penalties for texting behind the wheel.

-House Bill 4846, which takes effect July 1, will count first-time incidences of driving while operating a handheld mobile device as a “moving violation.”
+House Bill 4846, which took effect July 1, will count first-time incidences of driving while operating a handheld mobile device as a “moving violation.”
 Under state law, moving violations appear on motorists’ driving record, and drivers who receive three moving violations in a year see their driver’s license suspended.

 Prior to HB 4846, state law treated first offenses of distracted driving as a “nonmoving violation,” so only repeat offenses appeared on motorists’ driving record.